 In another New Testament passage, the second coming of Christ is described as the "blessed hope" of believers (see Titus 2:13).
-This means that believers are to wait with great joy for the sure blessings that will come on this day.
-However, this day will not bring joy to all people.
+This means that believers are to will not bring joy to all people.
 This day will bring death and destruction to all of Christ's enemies.
 Verses 11-21 are closely connected with Revelation 20:1-10 and Ezekiel 38-39.
 These passages should be studied closely.
 It is important to note that this chapter includes a description of the defeat of Satan's beasts (see 19:20).
 The defeat of Satan is not described until Revelation 20.